kiana-S/StartGGElo/README.md

 - Mac/Linux: `~/.config/ggelo` or `~/.ggelo`

 This directory also contains StartGGElo's config file, which defines how it calculates its ratings.
+This file does not need to be edited directly, but it can be if you want to transfer your ratings between computers.

 ## Elo system basics